Multivitamins provide the necessary amounts of vitamins and minerals for optimal nutrition, and children have different nutritional needs than adults.

 Smarty Pants is a great option for parents looking for a kids multivitamin that provides all the essentials in an all-natural package.

-The Honest Company Gummy Multivitamin uses organic ingredients to deliver the best gummy-based multivitamin for kids that’s on the market right now.
+Garden of Life MyKind Organics Kids Multi uses organic ingredients to deliver one of the best gummy-based multivitamin for kids that’s on the market right now.

-It’s iron-free and delivers all of the essential nutrients your child needs.
-While it doesn’t have some of the extras you’ll find in tablet-based multivitamins for kids, like probiotics or extra antioxidants, it’s still a great option for kids who don’t like to chew on a hard tablet for their daily multivitamin.
+It’s iron-free and delivers all of the essential nutrients your child needs using natural plant ingredients, making it a great option for kids who don’t like to chew on a hard tablet for their daily multivitamin.

 4. Garden of Life Vitamin Code Kids